cosmos/ibc-go/docs/migrations/v5-to-v6.md

 ### ICS27 - Interchain Accounts

+The `ibc-go/v6` release introduces a new set of migrations for ICS27 interchain accounts.
+Ownership of ICS27 channel capabilities is tranferred from authentication modules and will now reside with the ICS27 `controller` submodule moving forward.

+For chains which implement custom authentication modules using the ICS27 `controller` submodule this requires a migration function to be included in the application upgrade handler.
+A subsequent migration handler is run automatically, asserting the ownership of ICS27 channel capabilities has been transferred successfully.

+This migration facilitates the addition of the ICS27 `controller` submodule `Msg` server which provides a standardised approach to integrating existing forms of authentication such as `x/gov` and `x/group` provided by the Cosmos SDK.

+[comment]: <> (TODO: update ADR009 PR link when merged) For more information please refer to [ADR 009](https://github.com/cosmos/ibc-go/pull/2218).

 #### Upgrade Proposal

-The `ibc-go/v6` release introduces a migration for ICS27 interchain accounts whereby ownership of channel capabilities is transferred from base applications previously referred to as authentication modules to the ICS27 controller submodule.
-This coincides with the introduction of the ICS27 `controller` submodule `Msg` service which provides a standardised approach to integrating existing forms of authentication such as `x/gov` and `x/group` provided by the Cosmos SDK.

 Please refer to [PR #2383](https://github.com/cosmos/ibc-go/pull/2383) for integrating the ICS27 channel capability migration logic or follow the steps outlined below:

-Add the upgrade logic to chain distribution:
+1. Add the upgrade migration logic to chain distribution.
+This may be, for example, maintained under `app/upgrades/v6`:

 ```go
 package v6